Simple and statistically sound recommendations for analysing physical theories: Introduction

-Our discussion covers both Bayesian methods,\cite{giulio2003bayesian,gregory2005bayesian,sivia2006data,Trotta:2008qt,von2014bayesian,bailer2017practical} in which one directly considers the plausibility of a model and regions of its parameter space, and frequentist methods,\cite{lyons1989statistics,cowan1998statistical,james2006statistical,behnke2013data} in which one compares the observed data to data that could have been observed in identical repeated experiments.
-Our recommendations are agnostic about the relative merits of the two sets of methods, and apply whether one is an adherent of either form, or neither.
-Both approaches usually involve the so-called likelihood function, which tells us the probability of the observed data, assuming a particular model and a particular combination of numerical values for its unknown parameters.
+Our discussion covers both Bayesian methods,\cite{giulio2003bayesian,gregory2005bayesian,sivia2006data,Trotta:2008qt,von2014bayesian,bailer2017practical} in which one directly considers the plausibility of a model and regions of its parameter space, and frequentist methods,\cite{lyons1989statistics,cowan1998statistical,james2006statistical,behnke2013data} in which one compares the observed data to data that could have been observed in identical repeated experiments. \footnote{We cite here introductory textbooks about statistics by and for scientists.
+Refs.~\citen{sivia2006data,james2006statistical} are particularly concise.} Our recommendations are agnostic about the relative merits of the two sets of methods, and apply whether one is an adherent of either form, or neither.
+Both approaches usually involve the so-called likelihood function,\cite{Cousins:2020ntk} which tells us the probability of the observed data, assuming a particular model and a particular combination of numerical values for its unknown parameters.

+In the following discussions, we assume that a likelihood is available and consider inferences based on it.
+In general, though, the likelihood alone is not enough in frequentist inference (as well as for reference priors and some methods in Bayesian statistics that use simulation).
+One requires the so-called sampling distribution; this is similar to the likelihood function, except that the data is not fixed to the observed data (see the likelihood principle\cite{berger1988likelihood} for further discussion).
+There are, furthermore, situations in which the likelihood is intractable.
+In such cases, likelihood-free techniques may be possible.\cite{Brehmer:2020cvb} In fact, in realistic applications in physics, the complete likelihood is almost always intractable.
+Typically, however, we create summaries of the data by e.g.\ binning collider events into histograms.